-Students in secondary education usually have direct experiences in public schools throughout most of the four-year curriculum.
 Students observe and participate as teacher assistants in local middle and high schools.
 If accepted, students devote 15 continuous weeks during their senior year to full-time teaching in public secondary schools.
 In some cases, students must arrange to live off-campus during the student teaching assignment.
 Applications for all field experiences must be made in the junior year and the student must assume responsibility for meeting deadlines.
 Information about application and assignment procedures may be obtained from the Office of Professional Education and Curriculum Development, 533 Waterman Building.

 Full-time students enroll in 12 to 18 credits.
 Secondary education students will enroll in the required courses each semester along with several of the additional required courses listed below.
 Students will also begin fulfilling credits towards a major and a minor.
-Requirements for the majors are available in the Office for Student Services, 528 Waterman.
+Requirements for the majors are available in the Office of Student Services, 528 Waterman.